What happens in Vagus

 flight reaction, while on the 'positive' side, social engagement behaviours

-Our Autonomic Nervous System (ANS) has two primary divisions, the Sympathetic (SNS) and Parasympathetic (PNS).
+Our Autonomic Nervous System (ANS) has three primary divisions, and for the purposes of this post I will concentrate on two of these, the Sympathetic (SNS) and Parasympathetic (PNS).
 The older vagal branch is associated with the PNS and the newer vagal branch is associated with the SNS.
 As you breathe in, the heart speeds up and the sympathetic side activates just a little, while breaths out slow down the heart and activate the parasympathetic side just a little.
 Imbalances accrue over time and can become entrenched.
 For example fast breathing that has high in-breath lengths, and low out-breath ratios can lead to anxiety patterns and panicky feelings.
 This brings me back to my 'gearbox 'analogy.
 If vagal tone is poor it is difficult to shift gear away from an uncomfortable setting and choose another option.
 (I will signpost some yoga practices that can help with vagal maintenance at the end.)

 A well-functioning Vagus Nerve helps you to manage the delicate balance between the sympathetic and parasympathetic nervous systems.
 Porges talks about an optimal 'Window of Tolerance' emerging once this balance is achieved, where the 'positive' aspects of both systems blossom into a beautiful homeostasis.
 Feelings of safety and calm allow both the restorative 'rest and digest' and the 'socially engagement' response to happen.
 Let's call this place 'OM'.